Kejyonuma Dam

-Kejyonuma Dam (化女沼ダム) is an earthen dam in the city of Ōsaki, Miyagi Prefecture, Japan, completed in 1995.
+Kejonuma Dam (化女沼ダム) is an earthen dam in the city of Ōsaki, Miyagi Prefecture, Japan, completed in 1995.
 The dam crosses the Tajiri River, a branch of the Kitakami River and utilises the basin of a pre-existing natural lake.

-A 34 hectare portion of the wetlands at Lake Kejyonuma has been protected since October 2008 as a Ramsar site in Japan.
+A 34 hectare portion of the wetlands at Lake Kejonuma has been protected since October 2008 as a Ramsar site in Japan.